artcomventure/wordpress-plugin-repoUpdater/README.md

 # WordPress Repository Plugin Updater

-Keep plugins, which are not listed on https://wordpress.org/plugins/, always in sync ... **the WordPress way**.
+Keep your plugins, which are not listed on https://wordpress.org/plugins/, always in sync with the corresponding repository ... and update them **the WordPress way**.

+* No programming skills needed!
+All settings are made in the backend.
+* Works with _all_ repositories plugins.
+Even if sourcecode is in some subfolder (e.g. /build/).

 ## Installation